 The war was to last four years and cost the lives of millions of men from all corners of the world.

 25 October 1917 – Start of October Uprising by Bolsheviks

 Since the publication of Marx’s Communist Manifesto, there had been sporadic Communist revolutions in European countries, but nothing had really succeeded.
 But in October 1917, the Bolshevik revolution, led by Lenin, brought about a radical new form of government with world wide implications.
 Lenin was a fervent Marxist and wasted little time in implementing his version of a ‘dictatorship of the Proletariat’.
 Communist Russia divided the world.
 It was seen by some as an alternative to the inequities of Capitalism and by others as an embodiment of totalitarianism and lack of freedom.

 German Invasion of Poland

 1st September 1939

-On 1st September, 1939, Hitler's Nazi Germany invaded Poland, ostensibly for 'lebensraum' and to redress the imbalances of the Treaty of Versailles, but the invasion of a sovereign nation finally convinced the allies - Great Britain and France of Hitler's wider intentions for the occupation of Europe.
+On 1st September, 1939, Hitler’s Nazi Germany invaded Poland, ostensibly for ‘lebensraum’ and to redress the imbalances of the Treaty of Versailles.
+The invasion of a sovereign nation finally convinced the allies – Great Britain and France of Hitler’s wider intentions for the occupation of Europe.
 After appeasing Hitler over Austria and Czechoslovakia, Poland proved the final straw and on September 3rd, 1939, Great Britain declared war on Nazi Germany.
 The Second World War was to last until May 1945, costing the lives of approximately 50 million people.
-Less well known is that, under a secret Nazi-Soviet pact the Soviet Union also occupied parts of Poland at the same time as Germany's invasion.
+Less well known is that, under a secret Nazi-Soviet pact the Soviet Union also occupied parts of Poland at the same time as Germany’s invasion.

 Pearl Harbour 1941